 Looking for a DIY deodorant that works?
-Check out this easy homemade deodorant recipe.
+Check out this easy homemade deodorant made with magnesium hydroxide.
 It’s 100% natural and contains no baking soda.
 It keeps you smelling fresh all day and it’s very nourishing to the skin as well!

 Easy DIY Deodorant That Works

 The transition from using store-bought deodorant to using natural deodorant has not been easy.

 I ditched my store-bought deodorant once I learned about the toxic ingredients it contained.
 But finding a natural deodorant that actually worked was a totally different story.